-- (i) Level premium business

-- Where individual policy data was available, liabilities were calculated by projecting cash flows on each policy.
-Otherwise, liabilities were calculated using accumulation methods.

-- (ii) Claims in course of payment

-Claims in course of payment were calculated by projecting cash flows for each individual claim.
+- (i) Individual risk business Where individual policy data was available, future premium liabilities were calculated by projecting cash flows on each policy.
+Otherwise, other liabilities were calculated using accumulation methods. - (ii) Claims in course of payment Claims in course of payment were calculated by projecting cash flows for each individual claim.